aahana03/bearing-fault-detection-vibration-ml/CWRU_Analysis.md

 ## Objective
 - To study how frequencies vary for faulty vs. healthy data
-- Whether a machine learning model performs as expected for benchmark datasets.
+- Whether a machine learning model can clearly differentiate between healthy and faulty data.

 ---